heinrichbreedt/mixpanel-xamarin/README.md

 # mixpanel-xamarin

 ## Build android:
-using VS in release mode
+Using VS in release mode

 1) Download latest .aar file for mixpanel